Article · Streaming Gear

 Two real, findable tweets from CoryxKenshin’s own account provide the only sourced information we could verify:

-- A 2016 tweet referencing pulling down “the rode arm mic” — confirming a Rode-brand microphone boom arm at that time.
+- A 2016 tweet — “You know it’s lit when I pull the rode arm mic down” — confirming a Rode-brand microphone boom arm at that time.
 Rode makes many different microphones across price tiers, so this tells you the brand/category, not a specific model.

-- A 2021 tweet mentioning his “camera audio” being unreliable — confirming he was using a camera with its own onboard audio (rather than a basic webcam with no independent audio) at that point.
+- A 2021 tweet — “I still got my camera audio but it’s doodoo… imma just use that” — confirming he was using a camera with its own onboard audio (rather than a basic webcam with no independent audio) at that point.

-Both are genuine, but both are also old relative to his current content, and neither names an exact model.
+Both are genuine — we checked both links directly rather than trusting a secondhand description — but both are also old relative to his current content, and neither names an exact model.

 What’s commonly claimed but not confirmed